lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 - Allows **precise stake exit** from `0x02` validators in CMv2 using partial withdrawals, leaving the validator active.
 - **Eliminates unproductive stake time** — ETH keeps earning rewards right up until a withdrawal is processed, with no idle time behind a queued full exit waiting for the sweep to reach the exited validator.
+- No need for operators to run dedicated ejector software with exit messages.
-- Enables **full exits** via EIP-7002 without unfolding a VEBO report.
+- Simple **full exits** via EIP-7002 without unfolding a VEBO report.

 ### Why active rebalancing